OpenHFT/Chronicle-Map/spec/3-memory-layout.md

  > it spans almost always reside in TLB cache and always need to be flushed to the disk.

  > The alignment (more precisely, the offset to the next area, the segment headers area) is stored
- > in the global mutable state, rather then computed each time a mapped Chronicle Map instance is
+ > in the global mutable state, rather then computed each time a mapped Chronicle Map store is
  > accessed, because other accessing file systems, operation systems and Chronicle Map
  > implementations may use a different page size for memory mapping.